LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 ##### Test participants' challenge analysis

 Assume we have one participant who doesn't have any knowledge about Reverse Engineering (tool), Compile and De-Compile a C program, assembler language, memory addresses, encode and decode.
-He has download the program and run it, but he can not guess the password, now he wants to use ChatGPT to help to catch the flag.
-Now he know five points based on the challenge question:
+He needs to download the program and run it.
+He can not guess the password with dictionary brute force attack, now he wants to use ChatGPT to help to catch the flag.
+Now he knows three points based on the challenge question:

-1. Based on the question, the program is wrote by C language.
+1. Based on the question, the program is wrote by C.
-2. Need to use some Reverse Engineering tool to convert the program to source code.
+2. He needs to use some reverse engineering tools to convert the program to get source code.
 3. The password will be a string in the source code.